Materials & Waste

 Top Tips

-- Work out the main types of materials and products you spend your money on e.g. office supplies, print, exhibition or event materials (signage, banners, stands etc.), food and drink, equipment.
+- Identify the main materials and products you purchase (e.g. office supplies, print, event/exhibition materials, food and drink, equipment).

-- Start building a picture of the types and volumes of waste you generate (e.g. paper, toners, batteries, packaging, WEEE), how it is dealt with (e.g. landfill, incineration, recycling) and by whom.
+- Build a clear picture of the types and volumes of waste you generate, how it’s managed, and by whom.

-- If you do festivals, events or exhibitions or tours, choose one to start with.
+- If you run festivals, events, exhibitions or tours, start by focusing on one.

 Take a step back and ‘rethink’ your needs:

-- What do you need to do what you do?
+- What do you actually need to deliver your work?

 - Can you develop new approaches e.g. designing exhibition or events displays for disassembly and reuse or putting this in the design brief?